Superstate Quantum Mechanics: Quantum Channel as Classical Computational Model

-We consider the fact that the problem of reconstructing a quantum channel that optimally maps the data in the form of (\ref{psiXFGflocalizedAppendix}) can be exactly reduced to a QCQP problem, with the corresponding algebraic problem likely being formulable, as a very important result.
-This offers a completely new perspective on using quantum channels as a classical computational model.
-In this work, we considered uni-directional processing, a memory-less computation.
+In this appendix, we propose uni-directional processing, a memoryless computation.
 If we introduce internal feedback loops, we allow the system to maintain a state or memory.
-In \cite{belov2024quantumPRE}, we explored feedback examples of the mapping operator's outputs.
+In Appendix C of Ref. \cite{belov2024quantumPRE}, we explored feedback examples of the mapping operator's outputs.
 The current work extends that idea by assuming the internal state should take the form of a density matrix.
 Practically, in a circuit like (\ref{qcExampleQCClassic}), one could introduce a feedback loop to create a system with memory.
 In the density matrix network, the unit that can be passed forward or backward is a density matrix.
 The topic of density matrix networks with memory will be the subject of future research.